Strategies and skills of Jeopardy! champions: Preparation

 To prepare for the game, Champions have used Wikipedia's wikilinks to learn quickly; read as much as they can, especially children's books; watched reruns of Jeopardy!; scouted other winners and adjusted playing tactics accordingly; overlearned; and self-tested by taking the practice test often.
 A disproportionate number of Jeopardy! champions studied mathematics or computer science in college; Armando Fox, a computer science professor and former contestant on Win Ben Stein's Money, and J. P. Allen, a former Professor's Tournament contestant, postulated that STEM fields tend to draw people with analytical skills and the ability to catalog information, making them well-suited for games and quiz shows.
 Allen and Fox also noted that a background in liberal arts can also broaden a contestant's repertoire of knowledge, and that the two longest-running contestants, Jennings and Schneider, had backgrounds in both.
-A large number of contestants, and the majority of Teen Tournament and College Tournament contestants, competed in quiz bowls in high school, particularly the National Academic Quiz Tournaments, which Jennings described as a de facto minor league for Jeopardy! and other game shows.
+A large number of contestants, and the majority of Teen Tournament and College Tournament contestants, competed in quiz bowl in high school, particularly the National Academic Quiz Tournaments, which Jennings described as a de facto minor league for Jeopardy! and other game shows.